zitadel/zitadel/site/docs/administrate/02-organisations.en.md

 To start the domain verification click the domain name and a dialog will appear, where you can choose between DNS or HTTP challenge methods.
 <img src="img/console_org_domain_verify.png" alt="Organisation Domain Verify" width="1000px" height="auto">

-For example, create a TXT record with your DNS provider for the used domain an click verify. **ZITADEL** will then proceed an check your DNS.
+For example, create a TXT record with your DNS provider for the used domain and click verify. **ZITADEL** will then proceed and check your DNS.
 <img src="img/console_org_domain_verify_dns.png" alt="Organisation Domain Verify DNS" width="1000px" height="auto">

 > Do not delete the verification code **ZITADEL** will recheck the ownership from time to time